Minerals are inorganic substances that are required by the body.

-Examples of minerals are calcium, sodium and Potassium.
-There are also trace minerals, so called only small amounts of these minerals are required by the body, e.g. iron, zinc and iodine.
-However, just because smaller amounts of these minerals are required they are no less important for our health and well being.
+Examples of minerals are Calcium, Sodium and Potassium.
+There are also trace minerals, these are required by the body in very small amounts, e.g. iron, zinc and iodine.
+Just because smaller amounts of these minerals are required they are no less important for our health and well being.

 Daily intakes of minerals are listed in milligrams (mg) or micrograms (µg).
-There are specific recommended daily intakes for minerals which will be listed for each mineral as it is discussed below.
+There are specific recommended daily intakes for minerals which will be listed for each mineral as it is discussed.

 Foods containing a particular mineral do not have to be treated with special care as minerals cannot be destroyed by heat, air or mixing.
 More important is each individual’s ability to be able to absorb minerals from a food once it has been eaten.
 The absorption of mineral’s is affected by each individuals requirement for a particular mineral and how available a mineral is in a food.